-EDUC 598U: Selected Topics 3 sem. hrs.
 EDUC 650U: Advanced Educational Psychology

 Advanced study of the basic principles of cognitive psychology and its position in education, to include cognitive processes, knowledge acquisition and transfer, beliefs and motivation, and the application of these ideas to classroom instruction.
 3 sem. hrs.